-Yes, uncontrolled high blood pressure can injure or kill you.
+Yes, uncontrolled high blood pressure (HBP) can injure or kill you.
 It's sometimes called "the silent killer" because HBP has no symptoms, so you may not be aware that it's damaging your arteries, heart and other organs.

 - Damage to the heart and coronary arteries, including heart attack, heart disease, congestive heart failure, aortic dissection and atherosclerosis (fatty buildups in the arteries that cause them to harden)